Emelie Wibron: Thorengruppen

 After the COVID-19 season of 2019–20, despite winning the league, IKSU was dissolved due to financial reasons, and its team was taken over by the club Team Thorengruppen, where Wibron continued in her role as captain.
-She spent much of her first season with Thorengruppen away from the game due to pregnancy, but she returned for the playoffs and helped the club win its first championship title.
-Their dominant position in the league continued, confirmed by defending the gold medal in the following four seasons.
+She spent much of her first season with Thorengruppen away from the game due to pregnancy and meternity leave, but she returned for the playoffs and helped the club win its first championship title.
+Their dominant position in the league continued, confirmed by defending the gold medal in the following five seasons.
 In the first three of those, between 2021 and 2024, Wibron was each time the league's top scorer with more than 80 points.
-Thorengruppen also won the Champions Cup in both 2023 and 2024.
-They won the Swedish Cup three times as well.
+Thorengruppen also won the Champions Cup in 2023, 2024 and 2026.
+They won the Swedish Cup four times as well.

 In 2025, Wibron surpassed the historical record of 770 points held by Anna Wijk in the all-time scoring of the Swedish Super League.
+In the 2026 Superfinal, she scored three goals, including the game-winner, and concluded her career by securing a treble and a record tenth championship title.